-Now here is Bobby Brennan, or, more correctly, Robert Anderson Brennan, who played most of his league matches for Norwich City, but internationally for Northern Ireland.
-However the answer to our sneaky teaser was that after he left Norwich City in 1961 he actually joined Kings Lynn Football Club.
+Now here is Bobby Brennan, or, more correctly, Robert Anderson Brennan, who played most of his league matches for Norwich City.
+However the answer to our sneaky teaser was that after he left Norwich City but, after he left them, in 1961 he actually joined Kings Lynn Football Club.

 King's Lynn F.C. was founded in 1881 but went out of business in 2009.
 However the following year they were back, as Lynn F.C.. and are still going as Kings Lynn Town F.C.
 I do not know if you can find any cards with any of these clubs on but I look forward to hearing that you did.... as always the email is webmaster@card-world.co.uk